haideralp/Sparta_Virtualisation/README.md

 nohup node app.js > dev/null 2>&

-Day 2
+# Day 2 - Week 4

-### Linux Variable & Env Variable in Linux - Windoes - Mac
+## Linux Variable & Env Variable in Linux - Windoes - Mac
 - How to check existing Env Var 'env' or 'printenv'
    - reuse these varribales (do no repeat yourself) in specific environment.
 -How to create a var in linux 'Name=Haider'